RNA editing: Origin and evolution of RNA editing

-RNA editing may be involved in RNA degradation

-A study looked at the involvement of RNA editing in RNA degradation.
-The researchers specifically looked at the interaction between ADAR and UPF1, an enzyme involved in the nonsense-mediated mRNA decay pathway (NMD).
-They found that ADAR and UPF1 are found within the suprasliceosome and they form a complex that leads to the down-regulation of specific genes.
-The exact mechanism or the exact pathways that these two are involved in are unknown at this time.
-The only fact that this research has shown is that they form a complex and down-regulate specific genes.

-Therapeutic mRNA Editing
+Therapeutic mRNA editing

 Directing edits to correct mutated sequences was first proposed and demonstrated in 1995.
 This initial work used synthetic RNA antisense oligonucleotides complementary to a pre-mature stop codon mutation in a dystrophin sequence to activate A-to-I editing of the stop codon to a read through codon in a model xenopus cell system.
 While this also led to nearby inadvertent A-to-I transitions, A to I (read as G) transitions can correct all three stop codons, but cannot create a stop codon.
 Therefore, the changes led >25% correction of the targeted stop codon with read through to a downstream luciferase reporter sequence.
 Follow on work by Rosenthal achieved editing of mutated mRNA sequence in mammalian cell culture by directing an oligonucleotide linked to a cytidine deaminase to correct a mutated cystic fibrosis sequence.
 More recently, CRISPR-Cas13 fused to deaminases has been employed to direct mRNA editing.

-In 2022, Cas7-11, better suited for therapeutic RNA editing than Cas13, was reported.
+In 2022, therapeutic RNA editing for Cas7-11 was reported.
 It enables sufficiently targeted cuts and an early version of it was used for in vitro editing in 2021.